tbrumbaugh5396/README-explaination/README.md

     A changelog (usually aimed at fellow programmers) A news section (usually aimed at end users)

+Also commonly distributed with software packages are an FAQ file and a TODO file, which lists planned improvements.

 ### History
 [Table of Contents](#Table-of-Contents)